-Although queso de coco actually means "coconut cheese", it is actually a sort of coconut flan (like a light, slippery pudding).
+Although queso de coco actually means "coconut cheese", it is actually a sort of coconut custard (like a light, slippery pudding or flan).
 I think people just call it "queso" (cheese) because of its consistency.
 You'll need the following ingredients:

 Ingredients: (Serves 8)

 1/2 pound of sugar